ruby/debug/README.md

   * Show current frame's source code from the line <start> to <end> if given.
 * `edit`
   * Open the current file on the editor (use `EDITOR` environment variable).
-  * Note that editted file will not be reloaded.
+  * Note that edited file will not be reloaded.
 * `edit <file>`
   * Open <file> on the editor.
 * `i[nfo]`